anuvirtane/melody_markov/documentation/progress_report_week_1.md

 # Week 1 progress report

 I read through the course requirements and decided what kind of project I want to make, created the repo, readme and project definition.
+Did a little reading about python libraries that have to do with sound.

-Time spent: 2 h
+Time spent: 3 h